AdamUWA/coroner/evaluations/Rodier-Finding-llama3.2.md

+# Question 1

-# Question 1: Was the cause of death established?
+Was the cause of death established?

+## Correct Answer

-## Correct Answer: No the direct cause could not be determined.
+No the direct cause could not be determined.
+Rodier may have died from drowning or from injury.

 ## LLM Answer